Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/RaspberryPi.md

   wget -c https://aka.ms/csspeech/linuxbinary -O - | tar -xz
   ```

-* Create a link to the cpp-console folder, move the Speech SDK libraries and headers to their destination, and change into the cpp-console folder.
+* Create a link to the cpp-console and keyword-models folders.
+Move the Speech SDK libraries and headers to their destination, and change into the cpp-console folder.
 These commands are for the Speech SDK version 1.10, change it to match the version downloaded.

   ```sh
   ln -s Cognitive-Services-Voice-Assistant/clients/cpp-console